cau-se/theodolite/docs/creating-a-benchmark.md

 ### Make benchmark Kubernetes resources accessible

 * A benchmark is defined by a set of Kubernetes resources, which are automatically deployed and scaled by Theodolite.
 * To make these resources accessible by the Theodolite operator, we need to add them to a volume, already mounted by Theodolite.
-The easiest way to do this is by adding the resources to the configmap `xyz`, which is mounted by Theodilte with its default installation:
+The easiest way to do this is by adding the resources to the ConfigMap `benchmark-resources-custom`, which is mounted by Theodolite with its default installation.
-* `sh`